sagiede/SubtitleCF/README.md

 # SubtitleCF
 ##### Exploring the Use of Subtitles for Enhanced Movie Recommendations - Git repo for RecSys paper.

-Please note that the SubLens ml-20m Dataset will be released upon acceptance.
+SubLens ml-20m Dataset will be released upon acceptance.

-Therefore, Some of the functions of this repo are limited.

 #### Installations
 The Code was built using Python 3.8.
-Please make sure you satisfy all of the packages requirements on requirements.txt file
+Make sure you satisfy all of the packages requirements on requirements.txt file

 ### Notes
 In the repo there are pre-processed files including: